jonas-jankauskas/PolynomialTools/c/zerocount/README.md

 This library was written and applied to perform the large scale searches for the paper
 K. G. Hare, J. Jankauskas, *On Newman and Littlewood polynomials with a prescribed number of zeros inside the unit disk*, Math.
 Comp. **90** (2021), 831--870, [arXiv e-print](https://arxiv.org/abs/1910.13994).

+The working example can be found in `zerocount.c`

 Author:         Jonas Jankauskas
 Copyright:      2021, Jonas Jankauskas.
 All rights reserved.
 Licence:        LGPLv3